Reality television: 2010s

+Following from the 1900 House format, the BBC produced a series called Back in Time for Tea in which a family would experience tea time for various decades.

 In 2014, Entertainment Weekly and Variety again noted a stagnation in reality television programs' ratings in the U.S., which they attributed to "The diminishing returns of cable TV's sea of reality sameness".
 They noted that a number of networks that featured reality programming, including Bravo and E!, were launching their first scripted shows, and others, including AMC, were abandoning plans to launch further reality programs; though they clarified that the genre as a whole "isn't going anywhere."
 Ratings and profits from reality TV continued to decline in the late 2010s.

-The South Korean competition show I Can See Your Voice, which premiered in 2015, showed guest judges attempting to guess which of a group of contestants could sing, and which could not, without hearing them sing.
-The show was successful, and spawned several imitators, most notably King of Mask Singer several months later.
-King of Mask Singer was a more traditional singing competition show, but with the wrinkle that the contestants were celebrities who remained masked until they were removed from the show, adding an element of guesswork to the competition.
-The two shows both spawned successful international franchises, I Can See Your Voice and Masked Singer, respectively.
-Masked Singer has been especially popular, with over 50 local adaptations; its American adaptation was the third highest-rated series overall of both the 2018–19 and 2019–20 television seasons.
-The success of the two franchises has led to other globally-syndicated franchises of reality competitions based around guesswork, such as Game of Talents (which began in Spain in 2019) and The Masked Dancer (which began in the United States in 2020).
+In the mid-2010s, South Korean variety formats began to see increased international attention within the reality television market; the reality travelogue Grandpas Over Flowers was adapted by U.S. network NBC as Better Late Than Never, becoming the first Korean variety format to ever be adapted by an American broadcaster.
+The Korean music competition series King of Mask Singer (2015)—which features celebrity contestants concealed by elaborate costume masks, and only revealing their identity once eliminated—was initially imported to other Asian territories such as Thailand.
+Its American adaptation by Fox was the third highest-rated series overall of both the 2018–19 and 2019–20 television seasons.